Pichas/Simple-ECS/README.md

 }

 ECS_JOB MySystem::worker() {
-    // WARN: provide exit state in the `Stop` function for proper application exit if (done) {
+    // WARN: provide exit state in the `Stop` function to properly exit the application if (done) {
         return ECS_JOB_STOP;
     }